MicrosoftDocs/visualstudio-docs/docs/ai/tensorflow-vm.md

 - Click **Submit**.

 ## Check status of job
 To see status and details of jobs: expand the virtual machine you submitted the job to in the **Server Explorer**.
-Double click on **Jobs**.
+Double-click on **Jobs**.

 ![Job browser](media\tensorflow-vm\job-browser.png)